canopas/cloud-gallery/README.md

 ## What's Coming Next? 🚀

-- **Dropbox Integration**: Cloud Gallery will soon support Dropbox integration, allowing users to access and manage their media files on Dropbox.
 - **Sharing Between Clouds**: Easily share your media files between Google Drive and Dropbox, making it convenient to access and manage your files across multiple cloud providers.

-- **Auto Backup In Multiple Cloud**: Cloud Gallery will soon support backup in multiple cloud providers, ensuring that your media files are securely stored across multiple platforms.
+- **Custom Folders & Albums**: Create custom folders and albums to organize your media files, making it easy to categorize and manage your photos and videos.

+- **Enhanced Search & Filter**: Quickly find and filter your media files with advanced search and filter options, making it easy to locate specific photos

 - **Improve User Experience**: We're continuously working on improving the user experience, with plans to incorporate additional features and enhancements shortly.